 Rapper Travis Scott charged with disorderly intoxication after arrest on Miami Beach

-The "goosebumps" singer whose real name is Jacques Webster was picked up just before 2 a.m. at the Miami Beach Marina, according to police.
+The "goosebumps" singer, whose given name is Jacques Webster, was picked up just before 2 a.m. at the Miami Beach Marina, according to police.

+Officers were called to the marina after a disturbance on one of the yachts.
+When they arrived, Scott was standing by the dock yelling at those on the vessel.

+When officers asked him to sit down, Scott did so briefly then stood up again.
+He then "began continuously standing back up disregarding officers commands," according to the arrest form.

 All 10 deaths occurred due to overpopulation and compaction within a single area, according to investigators.